 There are quite a few advantages to in-ear headphones.
 Compared to over-ear headphones, they’re more portable, less bulky, and can even sometimes provide better noise isolation.
 There are a lot of choices out there, though, and sometimes it feels like there is no end to the selection of earbuds and in-ears you can get.

-We’ve tested 115 earbuds and in-ear headphones, and below are our recommendations for the best earbuds under $50 to buy in 2019.
+We’ve tested over 100 pairs of earbuds and in-ear headphones, and below are our recommendations for the best earbuds under $50 to buy in 2019.
 If you’re looking for our top picks in general or are curious about different features, check out our recommendations for the best earbuds overall, the best cheap earbuds, the best headphones under $50, and the best wireless Bluetooth earbuds under $50.

 The best earbuds under $50 we've reviewed so far are the Anker SoundBuds Curve.
 They’re among the most comfortable wireless in-ears we’ve tested and they offer great value for their price.
 They’re reasonably well-built and have a very stable ear-hook design that’s great for sports.
 Overall, they’re a decent option for anybody looking for everyday wireless earbuds.